 You must complete one course (4 credits) of quantitative reasoning from among the below options.
 Courses are taught in their individual departments, not through the Clark Honors College.

-This requirement can be waived with successful completion of a competency test, or can be fulfilled with transfer, AP, or IB credits.
+This requirement can be fulfilled with transfer, CLEP, AP, or IB credits.
 See the Office of the Registrar for minimum test score requirements.

 • Math 105 and above